bordeux/geoname-bundle/README.md

 From the geonames.org website:

 > The GeoNames geographical database covers all countries and contains over
-> eight million placenames that are available for download free of charge.
+> eight million place names that are available for download free of charge.

 ## When to use this bundle